Skip to main content Skip to secondary navigation

 Accompanying Family Members

-Faculty Leaders are discouraged from bringing family members because their primary responsibility is to be available for all program activities, including emergency situations or serious incidents for the duration of the program.
+Faculty Leaders are discouraged from bringing family members because their primary responsibility is to be available for all program activities, including emergencies or serious incidents for the duration of the program.
 However, assuming that those responsibilities can be met and the Faculty Leader plans to bring a family member or guest, there will be no reimbursement for travel expenses incurred on behalf of any persons not teaching or enrolled in the program.
-If additional or a larger lodging becomes necessary to accommodate family members, the faculty member will be required to pay the difference and may need to coordinate the accommodation on their own.
+If additional or larger lodging becomes necessary to accommodate family members, the faculty member will be required to pay the difference and may need to coordinate the accommodation on their own.
 Minor children accompanying Faculty Leaders must be adequately supervised at all times by someone other than the Faculty Leader.
 Accompanying family members or other persons not enrolled in the program should not participate in any program activities including orientations, class and guest lectures, etc. They are permitted to join cultural events and group meals if such participation is allowed by the on-site provider.
 Some providers have policies forbidding the participation of guests on excursions for liability concerns.

 Please be aware that pets cannot be accommodated under any circumstances; no requests to accommodate pets will be considered by BOSP.